 Your Debt-To-Income Ratio

-Your debt-to-income ratio (DTI) is also a factor lenders use to determine mortgage eligibility.
-It’s the percentage of your gross monthly income you use to pay recurring debts.
-Your lender must confirm that you can pay your current debts and comfortably afford your monthly mortgage payment.
-If your DTI is too high, you may struggle to cover the monthly payment.
+Your debt-to-income ratio (DTI) is also a factor in determining your mortgage eligibility.
+It’s the percentage of your gross monthly income that must be used to pay your debt.
+Your lender wants to make sure you’ll be able to afford your monthly mortgage payment.
+If your DTI is too high, you may not be able to make the payment.

 Trends In Housing Prices

-Timing may play a big part in deciding whether to pay off debt or save for a home.
-Before you settle on a purchase timeline, pay attention to what’s going on in the economy, the real estate industry and the local markets you’re interested in.
-How are housing prices, inflation and interest rates influencing trends, and which housing market predictions are coming true?
+Whether you decide to pay off debt or save for a home first could depend on timing.
+When deciding on your purchase timeline, pay attention to what’s going on in the economy, the real estate industry and the local market.
+How are these numbers driving trends and predictions?

-If mortgage rates are low, it may be a good time to purchase a home.
-However, lower rates may trigger a seller’s market, which may cause home prices to soar and competition to get fierce.
-Home prices can be lower in a buyer’s market, helping you buy a home for less upfront.
+If mortgage rates are low, it could be a good time to purchase a home with lower rates.
+However, lower rates may prompt a seller’s market, which may cause home prices and competition to increase.
+When it’s a buyer’s market, home prices may be lower and you could get more bang for your buck.

 Whether You Want To Pay PMI

-If you get a conventional loan and put down less than 20% of the home’s value, you’ll pay private mortgage insurance (PMI), which gets added to your monthly payment.
-If you get a Federal Housing Administration (FHA) loan, you’ll pay mortgage insurance no matter how much you put down.
-If you make at least a 10% down payment, you’ll pay mortgage insurance for 11 years.
-If you put down less than that, you’ll pay mortgage insurance for the life of the loan.
+If you get a conventional loan and put down less than 20% of the home’s value, you’ll be required to have private mortgage insurance (PMI), which will be added to your monthly payment.
+If you get a Federal Housing Administration (FHA) loan, you’ll be required to pay mortgage insurance no matter what you put down.
+However, if you put down 10% or more, it will stay on the loan for 11 years.
+If you put down less, it will stay on for the life of the loan.

 Whether You Have An Emergency Fund